 Everything about carpet backing

 Color, texture, type.
 Things to always consider when buying your carpet.
 But if you roll it, you’ll find something else substantial – backing up.
 So what is carpet backing?
 The underside of a rug is also known as the backing.
 It protects the tufts and gives the carpet extra strength and dimensional stability as well as there are so many advantages of rugs with rubber backing.
 Let’s discuss everything about them before buying a carpet next time.
+Not all rugs and carpet have a rubber backing.
+By adding a pad to pieces without you are adding this feature for comfort and protection.

 Most carpets have dual backing.